 When is supportive psychotherapy used?

-Because this method works to build a person’s adaptability and resilience, supportive psychotherapy aims to help a person build better coping strategies for the future.
+This method works to build a person’s adaptability and resilience, helping a person build better coping strategies for the future.

 Learn more here about the development and quality assurance of healthdirect content.